MicrosoftDocs/azure-dev-docs/articles/ux-beta/includes/storage-quickstart-credential-free-include.md

             new DefaultAzureCredential());
     ```

-4. Make sure to update the storage account name in the URI of your `BlobServiceClient`.
-The storage account name can be found on the overview page of the Azure Portal.
+4. Make sure to update the Storage account name in the URI of your `BlobServiceClient`.
+The Storage account name can be found on the overview page of the Azure portal.

     :::image type="content" source="../media/storage-account-name.png" alt-text="A screenshot showing how find the storage account name.":::